Skip to Content

 How To Defrost Pork Chops

-If you’re in more of a hurry (or you forgot to move it to the fridge like I often forget to do) place the pork chops in a large airtight bag and place in a bowl of cold water.
-Change the water every half an hour or so until the pork chops are thawed out enough to cook.
+If you’re in more of a hurry (or you forgot to move it to the fridge like I often forget to do), place the pork chops in a large airtight bag and place them in a bowl of cold water.

 Breaded air fryer pork chops on a white plate with white rice and mixed veggies.